Jgfrausing/fraus.ing/index.md

 <td><img src="me.jpg" alt="me" width="200"/></td>
 </tr>
 </table>
 A joyful extrovert and father, balancing life with pets, a passion for reading, and a knack for guitar and piano.
-I embrace challenges with a detail-oriented approach, and am known for being a hoot!
+I am an excelent problem solver embrace challenges with a detail-oriented approach, and am known for being a hoot!

 ## Posts